Choose

 Load Shedding and Electric Cars: Can You Still Charge in South Africa?

-Yes, with the right setup you can absolutely charge your EV during load shedding – and by 2026, most South African EV owners have implemented smart solutions that make load shedding a minor inconvenience rather than a showstopper.
+Yes, with the right setup you can absolutely charge your EV during load-shedding — and a growing number of South African EV owners have implemented smart solutions that make load-shedding a minor inconvenience rather than a showstopper.

 Solution 1: Smart Scheduling (FREE)

-Modern EV chargers include intelligent scheduling that automatically charges your vehicle during non-load shedding periods.
-The charger monitors your local load shedding schedule and optimizes charging to maximize available power windows.
+Modern EV chargers include intelligent scheduling that automatically charges your vehicle during non-load-shedding periods.
+The charger monitors your local load-shedding schedule and optimises charging to maximise available power windows.

 Pros: Free, no additional equipment needed